Skip to content

 Authentication and Authorization in Vectora

-Application-level security, not database-level: Vectora implements RBAC, namespace validation, and sanitization in the application layer (Guardian, RBAC Logic).
+Security in the application, not the database: Vectora implements RBAC, namespace validation, and sanitization in the application layer (Guardian, RBAC Logic).
 The backend (MongoDB Atlas) stores data; the application decides who can access what.

 Topics in this section